piedpipr/BornomalaAR/README.md

 # BornomalaAR
 Fun Unity ARCore augmented reality app for kids for learning Bengali alphabets using example 3d models based on simple image tracking
+(The app is uner development in initial phase and buggy)

 Images for Alphabets
 ==